HBM/node-jet/examples/todo/README.md

    - interpolating the requested value (partial changes)
    - custom validation
-   - adapting the request value
+   - adapting the requested value

-No matter what you do, all Peers will have the correct value of the State and **stay in sync**.
+No matter what you do, all Peers will have the actual value of the State and **stay in sync**.

 ### Implement the Todo-Service Peer

-The following implementation also goes into the todo-server.js file.
+The following implementation also goes to the todo-server.js file.
+To group the Todo-App functionality in a "namespace" I prefix all State and Method paths with "todo/".

 Create a Peer which connects to the local Daemon, an Object to store all Todo States and a simple Todo class.